 While the neighbourhood has experienced poverty-related problems over the years, the DTES is experiencing a revitalization.
-Numerous restaurants, lively bars and trendy boutiques have move to within a short, safe walk of Skwachàys Lodge.
+Numerous restaurants, bars and trendy boutiques have moved to within a short, safe walk of Skwachàys Lodge.

-Gastown, established in 1867, is the historic and cultural heart of Vancouver.
+Gastown, established in 1867, is the historical and cultural heart of Vancouver.
 Designated a National Historic Site in 2009, you will find block upon block of grand Victorian buildings.
 These historic aesthetics prove a glorious backdrop for today’s urban lifestyle.
 It’s no surprise Gastown was named 4th Most Stylish Neighbourhood in the World in 2012.
-Gastown is the epicenter of Vancouver’s creative talent and independent businesses in design, culture, food, and fashion.
-The neighbourhood crackles with energy, with its dynamic streetscape, cutting edge boutiques and design stores, one-of-a-kind galleries, and award winning dining scene make it Canada’s coolest community.
+Gastown is the epicentre of Vancouver’s creative talent and independent businesses in design, culture, food, and fashion.
+The neighbourhood’s crackles with energy, with its dynamic streetscape, cutting edge boutiques, design stores and galleries, as well as award-winning dining scene, making it Canada’s coolest community.

-Vancouver Chinatown tops the list as one of North America’s cleanest modern day Chinatowns.
-Universally appealing to visitors, artists and people of all nationalities, where one can sample world-renowned Chinese delicacies and savor the rich ethnicity of a culture that has surpassed generations.
+Vancouver Chinatown tops the list as one of North America’s cleanest modern-day Chinatowns.
+Universally appealing to visitors, artists and people of all nationalities, where one can sample world-renowned Chinese delicacies and savour the rich ethnicity of a culture that has surpassed generations.
 Chinatown fascinates with its’ striking collection of designated heritage buildings and tales that unfold the drama and link to the life of early Chinese pioneers.
 Enjoy diverse attractions from the Dr. Sun Yat Sen Classical Chinese Garden to the Cultural Centre, from the Millennium Gate to the World’s Narrowest Building, from the Dynasty Bell to the Jimi Hendrix Shrine.

 Railtown, an industrial corner in downtown Vancouver, is transforming itself into a thriving scene for creative professionals.
 The old warehouses and factories are giving way to restaurants and furniture shops, fashion studios and offices for high-tech firms.

-Start out going southeast on Grant McConachie Way toward Service Road.
+- Start out going southeast on Grant McConachie Way to Service Road

-Grant McConachie Way becomes SW Marine Drive / Arthur Lang Bridge.
+- Victoria Grant McConachie Way becomes SW Marine Drive

-Follow the SKYTRAIN – platform sign to CANADA LINE and take the Canada Line to WATERFRONT.
-The Hotel is a 10 minute walk from the Waterfront Station.
+- Follow the SKYTRAIN – platform sign to CANADA LINE – and take the Canada Line to WATERFRONT